MuhammedRasmin/python-projects/README.md

 Student

-1.Login with Roll No and Password
+Login with Roll No and Password

-2.View personal profile
+View personal profile

-3.Check marks for all subjects
+Check marks for all subjects

 ##Technology